exhibitions

 The Dora Maar Cultural Center provides year-long cultural programming at the historic Hôtel de Tingry.

-From June 27th to September 27th, the DMCC and the curator Frauke V. Josenhans present an exhibition of Afghan-Canadian artist Hangama Amiri in France.
-The presentation at Hôtel de Tingry features fifteen new and recent works by the Hangama Amiri, highlighting her engagement with textiles to create images that evoke cultural memory and belonging.
-The exhibition Hangama Amiri: Through the objects examines the notion of “domestic objects”, and how their functional character and emotional weight blend, making them bearers of complex longings, while at the same time offering a way to put down new roots.
+The DMCC and the curator Frauke V. Josenhans were pleased to present the first exhibition of Afghan-Canadian artist Hangama Amiri in France.
+The exhibition at Hôtel de Tingry featured a series of recent works by the artist, highlighting her engagement with textiles to create images that evoke cultural memory and belonging.
+The exhibition Hangama Amiri: Through the objects explored the notion of “domestic objects”, and how their functional character and emotional weight blend, making them bearers of complex longings, while at the same time offering a way to put down new roots.

 History